-Forageplus pea protein for horses is suitable for anyone looking for a quality powder to improve daily protein intake.
-The amino acid profile of pea protein is excellent – it is rich in ‘branched chain amino acids’ (leucine, isoleucine, valine) and is richer in arginine than any other commercially available protein.
+Forageplus organic pea protein for horses is suitable for anyone looking for a quality powder to improve daily protein intake.
+The amino acid profile of pea protein is excellent – it is rich in ‘branched-chain amino acids (leucine, isoleucine, valine) and is richer in arginine than any other commercially available protein.

-Forageplus Pea Protein Powder is sourced entirely from the dried peas and is the perfect alternative for horses owners wishing to supplement extra protein to their horse and avoid other protein sources due to food allergy or intolerance.
+Forageplus Pea Protein Powder is sourced entirely from dried peas and is the perfect alternative for horse owners wishing to supplement extra protein to their horses and avoid other protein sources due to food allergy or intolerance.

 Why Feed Horses Pea Protein?